maddenp/iotaa/README.md

     yield [steeped_tea_with_sugar(basedir), spoon(basedir)]
 ```

-As described above, a `@tasks` function is just a collection of other tasks, and must yield its name and the tasks it collects: In this case, the steeped tea with sugar, and the spoon.
-Since this function is a `@tasks` collection, no executable statements follow the final `yield`.
+As described above, a `@collection` task is just a collection of other tasks, and must yield its name and the tasks it collects: In this case, the steeped tea with sugar, and the spoon.
+Since this function is a `@collection` task, no executable statements follow the final `yield`.

 The `cup()` and `spoon()` `@task` functions are straightforward: